yvan-sraka/Cleopatra/README.md

 - `add <program>` Alias YeAST to be call instead of `<program>` inside virtual environment
 - `remove <program>` Remove alias set for `<program>`
 - `glue` Enter the virtual environment by opening a new shell where `./cleopatra` folder is in `PATH`
-- `unglue` Exit the virtual environment without leaving current opened shell
+- `unglue` Exit the virtual environment without leaving the currently opened shell

 ## Contributing